hashicorp/terraform-provider-azuread/docs/resources/application.md

 ---

+`single_page_application` block supports the following:

+* `redirect_uris` - (Optional) A set of URLs where user tokens are sent for sign-in, or the redirect URIs where OAuth 2.0 authorization codes and access tokens are sent.

+---

 `web` block supports the following:

 * `homepage_url` - (Optional) Home page or landing page of the application.
 * `implicit_grant` - (Optional) An `implicit_grant` block as documented above.
 * `logout_url` - (Optional) The URL that will be used by Microsoft's authorization service to sign out a user using front-channel, back-channel or SAML logout protocols.
-* `redirect_uris` - (Optional) A list of URLs where user tokens are sent for sign-in, or the redirect URIs where OAuth 2.0 authorization codes and access tokens are sent.
+* `redirect_uris` - (Optional) A set of URLs where user tokens are sent for sign-in, or the redirect URIs where OAuth 2.0 authorization codes and access tokens are sent.

 ---